Whisson Lake

 An absolutely stunning wine born from a vintage remembered for the wrong reasons.
 It’s the kind of wine that seems hedonistic in its silky, deep flavours but at the same time has a lightness of foot and is so thoughtfully composed.
 The flavours are typical of the Whisson Lake terroir, macerated strawberries slosh around with ripe raspberries, salty licorice and rose, but it is the sweet spiciness and the acid backbone that makes this release so compelling.
 Tannins are mild even now but carry with them so much flavour.
 I would be surprised if this were not regarded as one of the very best wines of the vintage and indeed of Whisson Lake’s entire history.

 The fruit comes from the four rows adjacent to Andrie and Mark’s house.
 Each vintage, barrels from all plots are selected and tasted blindly in the assemblage process.
-Interestingly, the Monopole Pinot Noir always derives from those four rows.
+Interestingly, the Monopole Pinot Noir always derives from those four rows of clone D5V12.
 This parcel has the potential to produce outstanding quality fruit when given the right amount of attention throughout the seasons.
+2020 was a very cool year, hence a very savoury and great minerality expressed.
+Only 300 bottles were produced.

 Winemaking:

-The grapes were fully destemmed, then wild fermented.
+The grapes were destemmed (10% whole bunch), then wild fermented.
 The juice was left on skins for 2 weeks after the first fermentation under a layer of argon.
-The wine was then slowly aged for 20 months in old French oak barrels (10% shaved French oak barrels) and a tiny amount of sulphur was added.
-Only 270 bottles were produced.
+The wine was then slowly aged for 20 months in old French oak barrels (10% new).

 Tasting Notes: